eaeoz/website/exampleSite/content/posts/meeting-room.md

 Download the 3CX Video Conference App for your [Android](https://play.google.com/store/apps/details?id=org.tcx.webmeeting&hl=en&gl=US "Download 3CX android app") or [Android](https://apps.apple.com/us/app/3cx-webmeeting/id1039756959 "Download 3CX IOS app")

-Then scan this code to join ( or you can type given link for browser intead of scan code )
+Then scan this code to join:

 ![alt text](/images/post/meeting.png)

+ Or you can type given link for browser intead of scan code.
+If you click the link from your mobile The 3CX Video conferencing app will launch automatically.